iPads, Tablets, eReaders and Other Mobile Devices

 Chip-Off Forensics, JTAG Access and Custom Boards

-Chip-off forensics involves the removal of storage chips from the board within devices and is used when access to storage cannot be accomplished through a connector, or if the device is too damaged to access through conventional means.
+GDF has the experts and facilities to extract data directly from many types of memory chips using a process called Chip-off forensics.
+Our facility has X-Rays, de-balling equipment, development boards and more for the forensic analysis of chips from many types of devices.
+Chip-off Forensics involves the removal of storage chips from the board within devices and is used when access to storage cannot be accomplished through a connector, or if the device is too damaged to access through conventional means.

-- GPS Devices in automobiles, mobile phones and fleet management systems can hold clues to where a person or vehicle has been.
+GPS Devices in automobiles, mobile phones and fleet management systems can hold clues to where a person or vehicle has been.
 So much for that alibi.